sambu-sairaju/Chat-App/README.md

 # Chatapp

-Just a simple app chat to learn how socket.io works
+Just a simple chat app to learn how socket.io works

-# Heroku app
-Chat is hosted in Heroku and available in https://pezzetti-chat-app.herokuapp.com/

 ## :rocket: Technologies